splunk/observability-workshop/content/en/s4r/10-wrap-up/_index.md

 weight: 10
 archetype: chapter
 time: 10 minutes
+description: Congratulations, you have completed the Splunk4Rookies - Observability Cloud Workshop.
+Today, you have become familiar with how to use Splunk Observability Cloud to monitor your applications and infrastructure.
 ---

 Congratulations, you have completed the **Splunk4Rookies - Observability Cloud Workshop**.
 Today, you have become familiar with how to use Splunk Observability Cloud to monitor your applications and infrastructure.